annapoulakos/simple-web/README.md

     > This system is a very simple templating engine.
 There are no fancy tags or functionality: It is simply a find/replace type of templating engine.

 ## In Progress

+1. REST API endpoint system.
+2. Better documentation/comments.
+3. Clean up SimpleTest.

+## Special Thanks

+I'd like to thank Jamie Matthews for [Idiorm](https://github.com/j4mie/idiorm) and [Paris](https://github.com/j4mie/paris) which I use in this framework to handle database abstraction.
+It serves 90% of use cases that I have come across in the wild.
+And realistically, anything beyond what this system can handle should probably use a DBA anyways.
+I have modified this implementation of Idiorm/Paris to be in its own namespace.